jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 ----

-How to create a dictionary with numbers as keys
+How to make a dictionary with numbers as keys
 ------------------------------------------------

 red: make it fail